supercollider/sc3-plugins/readme_linux.txt

 requirements
 ------------
+sc3-plugins svn checkout is expect live inside the supercollider source tree.
-the plugins expect a supercollider source tree at the same level as a sc3-plugins svn check out. at the time of this writting, the stk library is needed as well. this is provided in the file release area of the sourceforge site.
+The stk library is needed as well if you are planning to build the StkUGens. this is provided in the file release area of the sourceforge site.

 http://sourceforge.net/project/showfiles.php?group_id=182627